910JQK/easy.js/README.md

 ### Handle&lt;Iterable&gt; :: map (f: Function) -> Handle&lt;Iterable&gt;

-Create a new iterator with elements mapped by `f(element, index)` for each element yielded by the operand, and return a handle of the new iterator.
+Create a new iterator with elements mapped by `f(element, index)` for each element yielded by the operand, and returns a handle of the new iterator.

 ```js
 __([ 1, 2, 3, 4, 5 ]).map(n => 2**n)